{

 In our 20 years of business, we have prided ourselves with building authentic Craftsman and Mission Style light fixtures to match your home.
 The foundation of our products is a result of our carefully selected hand-rolled glass and specially selected wood.

-Our unique staining process creates definition and beauty in the wood grain while keeping a vintage charm.
-The copper foiling method for our stained glass technique is reminiscent of the early 1900s, contributing an antique feel to our lights.
+Our unique staining process enhances the wood grain’s definition and beauty while preserving a vintage charm.
+The copper foiling method used in our stained glass technique is reminiscent of the early 1900s, adding an antique feel to our lights.

-In every product we handcraft, our goal is to satisfy the customer while displaying our craftsmanship.
-You will see the details, hard work, and experience it takes to create these elegant designs.
+With every handcrafted product, our goal is to satisfy the customer while showcasing our craftsmanship.
+You’ll notice the attention to detail, hard work, and experience that go into creating these elegant designs.

-We hope you have gained enough insight into our unique assembly process to understand how we create our handmade in the USA light fixtures.
-There are various styles and colors to choose from, as we know, customizing is the best way to match your home.
+We hope this insight into our unique assembly process helps you understand how we create our handmade, USA-crafted light fixtures.
+With a variety of styles and colors to choose from, we know customization is the best way to match your home.

-You won’t regret your investment in our handcrafted products.
+You won’t regret investing in our handcrafted products.
 Explore your options today!